simonccc/kopsrox/README.md

 # FAQ
 __can I use debian as a base image vs ubuntu?__

-_I Had to switch from debian due to some problem with it adding another discovered interface which was dhcp and caused some network problems_
+_I had to switch from debian due to some problem with a discovered interface which was dhcp and caused some network problems_